Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: The case

-It is also possible to construct a different form of the general solution for a SEP with Chiellini dissipation in terms of a particular solution as follows.
-We first get a particular solution from (\ref{rs10}) by fixing $\zeta_0=0$ and $c_1=\gamma$
+It is also possible to construct a different form of the general solution for a CD-SEP equation in terms of particular solutions.
+For this, we consider the CD-SEP equation whose general solution we seek as the first equation in the following Chiellini-dissipative Ermakov-Lewis system